160 S. Hollywood St.

 All full time permanent employees working at least 30 hours per week are eligible for benefits.
 Dependents of these employees are eligible based on the criteria below:

-New hires have 45 days from their date of hire to elect benefits.
-Rehires and Status Changes may have as few as 30 days to make their elections.
-When logging into the benefits system your deadline is provided.
+New hires have 30 days from their date of hire to elect benefits.
+Rehires and Status Changes also have 30 days to make their elections.
+When logging into the benefits system your deadline is provided at that time

-The SCS benefits plan year is September 1st-August 31st of each year.
-The annual open enrollment is generally held during the summer months and the elections made are effective September 1st.
+The SCS benefits plan year is January 1st - December 31st of each year.
+The annual open enrollment is generally held during the summer months and the elections made are effective January 1st.

 Section 125 of the IRS guidelines state that you may change your benefits within 30 days of a qualified life event such as marriage, divorce, birth, adoption, death, gaining or loosing other coverage.
 Qualifying events allow you and your eligible dependent(s) to elect, cancel, or change coverage under the Shelby County Schools medical, dental, and vision plans.
 Documentation of the event such as marriage licenses, death decrees, birth certificates, etc. are required.

-Login to the Benefits System by going to www.yourbenefitschoices.com/scs and making your choices.
-Submit documentation of your qualifying event to the benefits office via email, fax, and mail or in person.
+Login to the Benefits System by going to www.cgsmarketplace.com and making your choices.
+Submit documentation of your qualifying event to the benefits office via email, fax, and mail or person.

 Benefits are deducted on 20 or 24 pay periods.
 Individuals on 20 pay periods have paid higher premiums throughout the year and do not have payroll deductions in the summer however coverage will remain in force through August 31st.